| [ back to Tutorials

 d.
 Evolution of All-IP wireless networks

-2. MOBILE AD HOC NETWORKING
+2. MOBILE AD HOC NETWORKINGa.
+Issues & Applications

 b.
 Research Challenges: from MAC to Transport Layer

-3. DYNAMIC ROUTING IN MOBILE AD HOC NETWORKS
+3. DYNAMIC ROUTING IN MOBILE AD HOC NETWORKS a.
+Routing problems in MANETs

 b.
 Standardization efforts and the role of the IETF MANET WG